Find Grad Schools

 Doctor’s Degrees in Crisis/Emergency/Disaster Management

 There are 4 colleges and univerities across the nation that offer a doctor's degree in crisis/emergency/disaster management.
-This degree is more popular with female students, and about 37% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 3.3% of crisis/emergency/disaster management graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 19 were from an underrepresented racial-ethnic group.
+Also, 16.1% of crisis/emergency/disaster management graduates were international students.

 Education Levels of Crisis/Emergency/Disaster Management Majors